Gudradain/spirit-island-template/README.md

 - [Cards](_docs/quick-card.md)
 - [Icons](_docs/icon.md)

-### Fonts

-This project uses 3 fonts:

-- JosefinSans-Regular: This font is bundled in the project and use the Open Font License.
-- Lato Semibold Italic: This font is bundled in the project and use the Open Font License.
-- Gobold Extra2: You can download this font [here](https://www.dafont.com/fr/gobold.font).
-- DK Snemand (demo): You can download this font [here](https://www.dafont.com/dk-snemand.font).

-Note: Due to licensing, I did not include some of the fonts in the project.

 ### Getting Started

-1. Download the ZIP file and extract it on your computer.
+1. Download the ZIP file (On GitHub, Code -> Download Zip) and extract it on your computer.
 2. Open the folder "spirit-island-template-master".
 You should see folders such as "_docs", "_examples", "_global", and "My Custom Content".
 3. Open the 'My Custom Content' folder and then open the folder for spirits, adversary, etc.
 4. Open the examples in a browser to view the stylized content.
 Open the examples in a text editor to modify.